jpschewe/fll-sw/scoring/docs/terminology.md

 At larger tournaments with a single award group, the teams in the award group are split up into multiple judging groups.
 A second level of judging is needed to choose the best team in the award group because the scores from one judging group may not correlate to scores from another judging group.
-So the best we can do is choose the best team from each judging group and see them again.
-The top team in each judging group in each subjective category is judged again by a select group of judges to choose the winner in an award group for a category.
+To accomplish this, the top team in each judging group in each subjective category is judged again by a common set of judges to choose the winner in an award group for a category.

 See the diagram at the bottom of this page for some examples.